playcanvas/blog/_posts/2023-06-26-playcanvas-adds-sketchfab-itegration.markdown

   - workflow
 ---

-Today, we're excited to announce the integration of Sketchfab in the PlayCanvas Editor!
+Today, we're excited to announce the integration of Sketchfab into the PlayCanvas Editor!

 {% include youtube.html id="A0WOrjrFPXM" %}